RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

 sample sheet and configuration file
 ***********************************

-In order to run the *uORF-Tools*, you have to provide a sample sheet and a configuration file.
+In order to run the **uORF-Tools**, you have to provide a sample sheet and a configuration file.
-There are templates for both files available in the *uORF-Tools* folder.
+There are templates for both files available in the **uORF-Tools** folder.

-Copy the templates of the sample sheet and the configuration file into the *uORF-Tools* folder:
+Copy the templates of the sample sheet and the configuration file into the **uORF-Tools** folder:

 .. code-block:: bash

     cp uORF-Tools/templates/samples.tsv uORF-Tools/
     cp uORF-Tools/templates/config.yaml uORF-Tools/

-Customize the *config.yaml* using your preferred editor.
+Customize the **config.yaml** using your preferred editor.
 It contains the following variables:

 • **taxonomy** Specify the taxonomic group of the used organism in order to ensure the correct removal of reads mapping to ribosomal genes (Eukarya, Bacteria, Archea).
 •	**adapter** Specify the adapter sequence to be used.
 If not set, *Trim galore* will try to determine it automatically.
+(Option for the extended workflow)
 •	**samples** The location of the samples sheet created in the previous step.
 •	**genomeindexpath** If the STAR genome index was already precomputed, you can specify the path to the files here, in order to avoid recomputation.
+(Option for the extended workflow)
 •	**uorfannotationpath** If the uORF-file was already precomputed, you can specify the path to the files here, in order to avoid recomputation.
 • **alternativestartcodons** Specify a list of alternative start codons.